 Helen Frankenthaler not only pioneered color field painting but also enjoyed critical acclaim during her lifetime.
-That's phenomal for any painter, let alone a woman at a time when female artists were still rare.
+That's unusual for any painter, let alone a woman during a time when female artists were still rare.

 Clement Greenberg (1909-1994), one of the most influential art critic in the 1940s-1960s, first recognized the genius of Jackson Pollock while he was still misunderstood and scorned (and inexpensive).
 During the 1940s, Greenberg began championing art that was completely abstract and in which the "hand" of the artist was unapparent.

 Such formalist painting arose in the 1950s in reaction to Abstract Expressionism, and was an attempt, promoted by Greenberg, to create "unemotional" art.
 The painterly, gestural brushwork and thick impasto of abstract expressionism were supplanted by smooth canvases on which the paint was united with the surface.

 Mountains and Sea, 1952.
 Oil and charcoal on canvas, 7' 2 3/4" by 9' 8 1/8".
 Collection of the artist on extended loan to the National Gallery of Art, Washington, D. C.

 After returning from a trip to Nova Scotia in summer of 1952, Helen Frankenthaler (1928 - 2011) tacked a 7' by 10' unprimed canvas onto her studio floor (note to non-painters: a canvas is "primed" by covering it with a base layer, gesso, that prevents paint from soaking into the canvas).